 Cytotoxic drugs can cause some unwanted effects.
 In each patient, these side effects may be different manifestations of the degree determined by the type of the preparation.

-Doctors in clinic Assuta employ a wide range of different techniques aimed at reducing the side effects of chemotherapy .
+Physicians in the clinic Assuta employ a wide range of different techniques aimed at reducing the side effects of chemotherapy.
 Firstly, professionally selected for each case of disease drugs, their dosage and combinations thereof.
 It uses a new generation of drugs, which are characterized by a weaker toxicity.
 Apply different technologies delivering cytotoxic drugs specifically to tumor cells.

-If you are interested in alternative treatments in Israel, we can offer services of organization chemotherapy in pancreatic cancer in the largest private medical center of the country - in Assuta.
+If you are interested in alternative treatments in Israel, we can offer the organization services chemotherapy in pancreatic cancer in the largest private medical center of the country - in Assuta.

 Many chemotherapeutic agents provoke the reduction of blood cells produced by the bone marrow.
 This process usually begins seven days after the start of treatment, but returned to normal levels in 3-4 weeks after therapy.
 Doctors routinely check the blood, taking tests.